Eskaan/hafas-rs/book-doc/src/hafas-wrap.md

 # The hafas_wrap library

-The main functionality comes with the `Client` object, as all requests are done through it.
+The main functionality comes with the `Client` object, as all requests are done with it.

-This library also provides some [`hafas_profiles`](#hafas-profiles) for common endpoints and [request and response structs](#methods) to simplyfy the working with HAFAS endpoints.
+This library also provides some [`hafas_profiles`](#hafas-profiles) for common endpoints and [request and response structs](#methods) to simplify the working with HAFAS endpoints.
 The [`util`](#utils) module provides functions to de- and encode Base64-AES Strings using a statically set key and a md5 hashing function needed for requests.

 ## The request function